tprasadtp/ubuntu-post-install/docs/tasks.md

 ??? tip "Using `--fix` flag"
     Please note that the above repositories are sometimes not updated for latest Ubuntu release and most certainly will not be available for upcoming release of Ubuntu(Alpha/Beta).
 It might take some time till the repositories are available for the latest release.
 Use -f or --fix command line option or --pre-release in case you are using a development version of Ubuntu to revert using latest available version of repositories (usually previous Ubuntu release or in case of Beta/Alpha latest stable release of Ubuntu).
 [For more info see command line options.](/clioptions/#fix-for-latest-ubuntu-releases)

-??? tip "Controlling which repository is added using config file"
-    You can set your YML file to decide which repository is added.
-Some repositories may no be supported on your architecture or distribution.
-Take a look at [config.yml](/api/yaml) for example.
-If you omit a value, it defaults to false **ALWAYS**.
-Do note that if you are using lists default values are different, they are mentioned in below.

 !!! warning "ROS Releases & Ubuntu/Debian versions"
-    - ROS repository only support certain Ubuntu/Debian distributions.
+    - ROS repository only supports certain Ubuntu/Debian distributions.
 You can find more info at [ROS-Wiki](http://wiki.ros.org/ROS/Installation)
     - Though Ubuntu derivatives might work, they are not supported.

 Example yaml configuration snippet is given below.